Wittelab/sTRAP_SNP_TF_Data/README.md

 Step 2: Download Selenium WebDriver Application
 (see https://selenium-python.readthedocs.io/installation.html#drivers)

-Step 3: Move the WebDriver Application to your `Applications` folder
+Step 3: Move the WebDriver Application to your `Applications` folder, or in your $PATH

 ## Example Usage